|

 completely inspired so. that they have given us an infallible revelation, upon

 which we can rely with perfect assurance.
-The prophetic ward, as in many
+The prophetic word, as in many

 instances, has been verified by literal fulfillment.
 All of those forecasts